ztychr/qubes-stuff/README.md

 # qubes-stuff
-Collection of qubesOS/i3/ tools and configuration
+Collection of qubesOS/i3/ tools, scripts and configuration